getbraincloud/braincloud-csharp/README.md

     _bc = go.AddComponent<BrainCloudWrapper>();
     _bc.WrapperName = "YourWrapperName";
-    _bc.Init(); // The app data is taken from the brainCloud Unity Plugin through the Settings config DontDestroyOnLoad(go); // Make sure the GameObject doesn't get destroyed!
+    _bc.Init(); // The app data is taken from the brainCloud Unity Plugin through the Settings config

+    DontDestroyOnLoad(go); // Make sure the GameObject doesn't get destroyed!
 }
 ```

-Since it is a `MonoBehaviour` the Update function will be called automatically by Unity.
+Since it is a MonoBehaviour the Update function will be called automatically by Unity.

 If you're initializing the Wrapper manually then your app's information can be found on the brainCloud portal in your app's dashboard under `App > Design > Core App Info > Application IDs`.

 ![wrapper](/screenshots/bc-ids.png?raw=true)

-`_bc.WrapperName` prefixes serialized operations that the Wrapper calls.
+`BrainCloudWrapper.WrapperName` prefixes serialized operations that the Wrapper calls.
 You should set the wrapper name if you plan on having multiple instances of brainCloud running.

 #### Newly upgraded?